InfoDeskMe/Infopanel/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/InfoDeskMe)

 ## About
-This Infopanel works on localhost:80 and shows such Information like Image, Title, Description and QR-Code that you can edit via the built-in edting tool (GUI).
-Moreover, you can upload your own images or link them from the Internet.
-The GUI generates the QR-Code with link automatically.
-The Infopanel GUI has a very simple role concept.
-As Admin, you can add some Editors so that they can sign in too.
+The simple infopanel is a free digital signage tool.
+It works on localhost:80 and shows such information like images, titles, description and QR-Codes that you can edit via the built-in edting tool (GUI).
+Moreover, you can upload your own images on server or link them from the Internet.
+The GUI generates some QR-Code with link automatically.
+The Infopanel GUI provides a very simple role concept.
+As Admin, you can add editors so that they can sign in too.
 The editor role can only change / edit the information and has no access to the basic settings.
-The infopanel and its GUI are open source.
+The infopanel and its GUI are open source and free to install on any devices capable with all modern browsers.
+IE 11 will not work.

 ## Screenshots
 ![Infopanel](https://i.postimg.cc/GLSsC8kn/2021-10-31-13-16-10.png)